-5 (16) A recipient of funds under this section shall report to 6 the department CENTER in a form and manner prescribed by the department CENTER the number of children participating in the 7 program who meet the income eligibility criteria under subsection 8 (5) (b) and the total number of children participating in the 9 10 program.
-For children participating in the program who meet the 11 income eligibility criteria specified under subsection (5) (b), a 12 recipient shall also report whether or not a parent is available to 13 provide care based on employment status.
-For the purposes of this 14 subsection, "employment status" shall be defined by the department 15 of health and human services in a manner consistent with maximizing the amount of spending that may be claimed for temporary assistance 16 17 for needy families maintenance of effort purposes.

-(a) "GSRP/Head Start blended program" means a part-day program funded under this section and a Head Start program, which are combined for a school-day program.

-(b) "Part-day program" means a program that operates at least 4 days per week, 30 weeks per year, for at least 3 hours of teacher-child contact time per day but for fewer hours of teacherchild contact time per day than a school-day program.

-26 (c) "School-day program" means a program that operates for at27 least the same length of day as a district's first grade program
+- 1 allocation allocated to community-based providers by provider type, - 2 including private for-profit, private nonprofit, community college - 3 or university, Head Start grantee or delegate, and district or - 4 intermediate district. - 5 (16) A recipient of funds under this section shall report to - 6 the department CENTER in a form and manner prescribed by the - 7 department CENTER the number of children participating in the - 8 program who meet the income eligibility criteria under subsection - 9 (5) (b) and the total number of children participating in the - 10 program.
+For children participating in the program who meet the - 11 income eligibility criteria specified under subsection (5)(b), a - 12 recipient shall also report whether or not a parent is available to - 13 provide care based on employment status.
+For the purposes of this - 14 subsection, "employment status" shall be defined by the department - 15 of health and human services in a manner consistent with maximizing - 16 the amount of spending that may be claimed for temporary assistance - 17 for needy families maintenance of effort purposes. - 18 (17) As used in this section: - 19 (a) "GSRP/Head Start blended program" means a part-day program - 20 funded under this section and a Head Start program, which are - 21 combined for a school-day program. - (b) "Part-day program" means a program that operates at least - 23 4 days per week, 30 weeks per year, for at least 3 hours of - 24 teacher-child contact time per day but for fewer hours of teacher- - 25 child contact time per day than a school-day program. - 26 (c) "School-day program" means a program that operates for at - 27 least the same length of day as a district's first grade program

-1 for a minimum of 4 days per week, 30 weeks per year.
-A classroom 2 that offers a school-day program must enroll all children for the school day to be considered a school-day program.
-3

-4 (18) An intermediate district or consortium of intermediate 5 districts receiving funds under this section shall establish and charge tuition according to a sliding scale of tuition rates based 6 7 upon household income for children participating in an eligible great start readiness program who live with families with a 8 household income that is more than 250% of the federal poverty 9 10 level to be used by all of its providers, as approved by the 11 department.

-12 (19) From the amount appropriated in subsection (1), there is allocated an amount not to exceed \$10,000,000.00 for reimbursement 13 14 of transportation costs for children attending great start readiness programs funded under this section.
-To receive 15 reimbursement under this subsection, not later than November 1, 16 17 2017, 2018, a program funded under this section that provides 18 transportation shall submit to the intermediate district that is 19 the fiscal agent for the program a projected transportation budget.
-20 The amount of the reimbursement for transportation under this 21 subsection shall be no more than the projected transportation 22 budget or \$300.00 multiplied by the number of children funded for 23 the program under this section.
-If the amount allocated under this 24 subsection is insufficient to fully reimburse the transportation 25 costs for all programs that provide transportation and submit the 26 required information, the reimbursement shall be prorated in an 27 equal amount per child funded.
-Payments shall be made to the intermediate district that is the fiscal agent for each program, and the intermediate district shall then reimburse the program provider for transportation costs as prescribed under this subsection.
+- 1 for a minimum of 4 days per week, 30 weeks per year.
+A classroom - 2 that offers a school-day program must enroll all children for the - 3 school day to be considered a school-day program. - 4 (18) An intermediate district or consortium of intermediate - 5 districts receiving funds under this section shall establish and - 6 charge tuition according to a sliding scale of tuition rates based - 7 upon household income for children participating in an eligible - 8 great start readiness program who live with families with a - 9 household income that is more than 250% of the federal poverty - 10 level to be used by all of its providers, as approved by the - 11 department. - 12 (19) From the amount appropriated in subsection (1), there is - allocated an amount not to exceed \$10,000,000.00 for reimbursement - 14 of transportation costs for children attending great start - 15 readiness programs funded under this section.
+To receive - 16 reimbursement under this subsection, not later than November 1, - 17 2018, a program funded under this section that provides - 18 transportation shall submit to the intermediate district that is - 19 the fiscal agent for the program a projected transportation budget. - 20 The amount of the reimbursement for transportation under this - 21 subsection shall be no more than the projected transportation - 22 budget or \$300.00 multiplied by the number of children funded for - 23 the program under this section.
+If the amount allocated under this - 24 subsection is insufficient to fully reimburse the transportation - 25 costs for all programs that provide transportation and submit the - 26 required information, the reimbursement shall be prorated in an - 27 equal amount per child funded.
+Payments shall be made to the